 One piece of advice for beginners still working on their balance — paddleboards are best enjoyed standing up.
 Not that there’s anything wrong with spending the day kneeling; you do you!
 But if you prefer to sit or kneel, consider looking at boards that are compatible with a SUP Kayak Conversion Kit.
 A kayak blade attachment would be a good option as well, which will be more efficient in a kneeling or seated position.
 One of the reasons I purchased an iRocker SUP was the versatility of having a sit-on-top Kayak option for windy days in rough water.

 Also worth noting is paying attention to the width of the board.
 If you’re interested in SUP yoga, or just want more stability, a wider board is better. (conversely, if you want to go faster, a longer narrower is better) Popular All-around iSUP models are typically 10’6″ to 11′ in length and 32″ wide.
-Boards optimized for SUP Yoga that are easier to stand on and balance are often as wide as 35″.
+Boards optimized for SUP Yoga are easier to stand on and balance thanks to wider boards that are often as wide as 35″.

 5. Standup Paddle boarding is a great social activity with an amazing community around it